-SCC offers two online associate degree programs.
+SCC offers several online associate degree programs.
 Through careful selection of courses with your advisor and/or the University Studies Coordinator, these degrees can be completed as Distance Learning Online Degrees.
 Online programs are designed to provide a student with the flexibility needed to balance their education with a busy work and home schedule.

 - Associate in Arts

 The Associate in Arts degree is designed for students who wish to transfer to a university to earn a Bachelor of Arts (or Bachelor of Science, depending upon the university) degree in one of the following fields of study: anthropology, architecture, business administration (accounting, finance, and marketing), communication, economics, education, English language and literature, foreign languages, geography, linguistics, history, humanities, interdisciplinary studies, journalism, library science, philosophy, political science, psychology, religion, social sciences, and visual and performing arts.
 Students who are interested in a career in dentistry, law, medicine, theology or ministry, optometry, pharmacy, physical therapy, or veterinary medicine are usually required or at least strongly encouraged to earn a bachelor’s degree before applying to one of these graduate or professional degree programs.
 Learn more about the program and course requirements.

 For further information, contact Ryan Riggan at 910.246.5365 or at firstname.lastname@example.org.